Leadership in the Time of Liminality: Perspectives for Navigating an Emerging Future

 Others are certainly noticing this.
 For example, last January, Fast Company’s Robert Safian published this piece introducing us to Generation Flux; this is a group the title refers to as “The Pioneers Of The New (And Chaotic) Frontier Of Business”.
 These Generation Flux-ers, Safian reports, are dynamic, solution-oriented movers and shakers who are completely comfortable shifting from one career or industry to another in the blink of an eye.
 In short, they’ve people who have learned to adapt and thrive in times of continuous disruption.

 I read this and thought “Great!!
 Someone else sees it too!”
 I felt the same a few days later when I saw a special report entitled “Future Work Skills 2020”.
-In this whitepaper The Apollo Research Institute advises we’d better get busy now honing our toolbelt of boundary-spanning skills—competencies such as transdisciplinary thinking, sensemaking amidst ambiguity, and cross-cultural collaboration.
+This whitepaper advises we’d better get busy now honing our toolbelt of boundary-spanning skills—competencies such as transdisciplinary thinking, sensemaking amidst ambiguity, and cross-cultural collaboration.

 So, all this confirmed my hopeful impression that a growing number of leadership thinkers and practitioners were letting go of the pervasive doom and gloom narratives describing our times.
 Instead, this new breed was talking about what we can do to leverage turmoil and disruption as a tool for empowerment.